How to roll a joint in 7 easy steps

 Step 1: Grind the cannabis

 Using a grinder, grind down your cannabis into shake.
 Grinding weed makes the filling of the joint more consistent, makes rolling easier, and ensures that the joint burns evenly on all sides.
-A grinder also keeps your hands from sticking to the rolling paper.
+A grinder also keeps your hands from getting sticky and sticking to the rolling paper.

 If your cannabis is dried well, it should break down easily.
 If you don’t have a grinder, you can break up herb using scissors or your hands.